philiplackmaker/portfolio-2018/src/pages/about/index.md

 ---
-path: '/about'
+path: "/about"
-title_test: 'Abour=t'
+title_test: "About"
-templateKey: 'about'
+templateKey: "about"
-note_title: '…good test of rapid prototyping to a design stystem...'
-small_image: './CATeaser.jpg'
+cover_image: "phil-3.jpg"
 ---